 What is the Arthur Nagel Community Clinic?
-It is the healthcare home for low-income, uninsured Bandera County residents.
-Through this website and at community events, the clinic also provides opportunities for the whole community to learn about making healthy (or healthier) choices.
-See the Calendar for details.
+It is the healthcare home for low-income, underserved Bandera County residents.
+Through this website and at community events, the Clinic also provides opportunities for the whole community to learn about making healthy (or healthier) choices.
+See Events for details.

 |Number of people who live with you (adults and children) counting you!||Is your household income less than?|

-In 2015, the Prescription Assistance Program provided more than $1 million in prescriptions to clinic patients.
+In 2015, the Prescription Assistance Program provided more than $1 million in prescriptions to Clinic patients.
 If this program can locate your drug, you may be asked to pay a $5 prescription fee to offset the cost of staff finding a pharmaceutical company that will donate your prescription.
-You do not pay anything if the healthcare provider writes you a prescription for an inexpensive drug.
 The clinic does not provide narcotics for patients.
-If you need these medications, the clinic will refer you to another program that can better address your healthcare needs.
+If you need these medications, the Clinic will refer you to another program that can better address your healthcare needs.

 Want to know more?
 Send your questions to firstname.lastname@example.org.